THE1tsdr1ppy/Ye-Olde-Code/Best Of 7th Grade/ReadME.txt

 2. C# Github based file updater (NOT PRESENT HERE) Status : STABLE
 3. OpenGL Minecraft Clone (One of many attempts...
 Most complete somehow...) status : Unfinished, stable, future updates coming.

 This is all early source code here for reference.
 Source here won't be updated.
-Might be updated in "Best Of 8th Grade" post.
-Time flies.
+Might be updated in "Best Of 8th Grade" post next year.
+Time really does fly.

 Worked on by :
 ROLE               NAME                HANDLE                PLATFORM